 \section{FPTAS for robust shortest path}

 Up to now, we have mostly focused on general problems \ROBUST{$\Pi$} and provided constant-factor approximation algorithms.
-The purpose of this section is to focus on a specific problem, \ROBUST{\DELTASP}, known to be $\NP$-hard~\cite{BougeretOmerPoss1}.
-We do this by providing a dynamic programming algorithm for \ROBUST{\SP} (a generalization of \ROBUST{\DELTASP} where $d$ is not required to verify the triangle inequality) in Section~\ref{section:DP}, which can also be used on its own when the appropriated parameters have small values.
-The algorithm is then used in Section~\ref{sec:fptas} to derive the \FPTAS.
+The purpose of this section is to focus on a specific problem, \ROBUST{\DELTASP}, known to be $\NP$-hard~(\cite{BougeretOmerPoss1}).
+We do this by providing a dynamic programming algorithm for \ROBUST{\SP} (a generalization of \ROBUST{\DELTASP} where $d$ is not required to verify the triangle inequality) in Section~\ref{section:DP}.
+As observed at the end of Section~\ref{section:DP}, this dynamic porgramming algorithm becomes polynomial when some parameters are constant (typically $|\U|$).
+Moreover, it is also used in Section~\ref{sec:fptas} to derive the \FPTAS.